Get,

 The pill stops a woman from conceiving.
 It offers no protection in any way against STDs.

 There are many ways in which someone can procure condoms if one feels embarrassed by buying them from a chemist.
-They can be ordered online, bought from vending machines which abound near public toilets, or they can even be grabbed from the community health centre.
+They can be ordered online, bought from vending machines which abound near public toilets, or they can even be grabbed from the community health center.

 Why Is Safe Sex Necessary?